yjian012/Yi-blog/_posts/2023-05-14-Leetcode_E2215_M1456_E1572_Optimization.md

 1 <= nums1.length, nums2.length <= 1000
 -1000 <= nums1[i], nums2[i] <= 1000
 </pre>
-Almost all the solutions uses two tables, but actually one table is enough.
+Almost all the solutions use two tables, but actually one table is enough.

 # Code
 ```